Skip to main content

 Yes, this is because from EKS v1.22 or later, you have to use a custom signer, else you would see that your CSR would be approved but not signed.

-1. It's time to apply the CSR yaml file to eks by running the following command
+1. It's time to apply the CSR yaml file to EKS by running the following command

 kubectl apply -f vault-csr.yaml